 Research permit applications should be delivered to the on-duty officers at Customer Services or to the researcher in charge of the Oral History Archive.
 We aim to process applications as soon as possible.
 The interview transcriptions are available for permit holders only.

 According to the general principles of the Oral History Archives, interview material may not be printed or copied without express permission from the Director of the Library.
 There is no restriction on taking personal notes on the materials.

 Researchers using the Oral History Archive must comply with referencing practices appropriate for their field.
 Mentioning the name of the interviewee in a text or footnote is allowed unless the interviewee has expressly prohibited it.
-The reference should provide the name of the interviewee, the date of the interview, and the title and location of the section of archive: Veteran Members of Parliament Oral History Archive, Library of Parliament.
+The reference should provide the name of the interviewee, the date of the interview, and the title and location of the section of archive: Oral History Archive of Finnish Parliament, Library of Parliament.